 With its millennial pink, trendy teal, moving typography and striking layout, the website for Amsterdam’s Frans Hals Museum feels startlingly different to similar institutions’ platforms.
-Siting history within a place of humour and playfulness, the platform was designed by – perhaps unsurprisingly – a studio that mostly specialises in e-commerce, working with brands like Adidas, Nike and Schipol Amsterdam airport.
+Siting history within a place of humour and playfulness, the platform was designed by – perhaps unsurprisingly – a studio that mostly specialises in e-commerce, working with brands like Adidas, Ace & Tate and Schipol Amsterdam airport.

 That studio, Build in Amsterdam, was commissioned by the museum and KesselsKramer, which designed the museum’s identity, to create a platform that reflects the duality of the contemporary and classic in Frans Hal, which showcases a collection of 17th-century art from Haarlem (“the birthplace of Dutch painting from the Golden Age”) alongside its collection of art from the 20th and 21st centuries.

 KesselsKramer’s concept was based around this marriage of old and new, combining two images into a single frame often with surreal, and rather funny results.
 This concept was taken as the site’s main theme, which uses the branding created by KesselsKramer throughout.
 The site manages to merge clarity with quirkiness, prioritising large headlines and animations and creating a visual language and user experience that looks to appeal to older audiences as much as art-literate crowds, students, children and tourists.

 “The museum reached out to us as they knew that they wanted a different approach,” says Build in Amsterdam Creative Director Daan Klaver.
 “KesselsKramer had created this cool identity and concept that we could work with, so we were very enthusiastic about it from the start.”
 He adds, “We also needed to start to target a younger audience.
 Most museums attract a lot of older people and we wanted to attract both sides.”